The 17 Man Utd signings that cost £30million+ and how they fared

 Unfortunately for Bailly, since then injuries have become a constant source of frustration, while the odd erratic moment when fit has seen the Ivorian end up behind Harry Maguire, Victor Lindelof and Raphael Varane in the pecking order a Old Trafford.

 Still, no one approaches the game quite like him – and his many eyebrow-raising moments over the years have earned him something of a cult following.

 Dimitar Berbatov – £30.75m

 My fiance once woke up in the middle of the night because of the noises I was making while watching a compilation of Berbatov first touches.
 She was certainly relieved and somewhat confused by what was going on.

 Berba really was the final piece in the puzzle for Fergie in 2008.
 Joining from Tottenham for £30.75million after netting 15 in 36 in the previous season for Spurs, the Bulgarian wizard was the perfect addition to play alongside Wayne Rooney, Cristiano Ronaldo and co.

 He scored 91 times in 201 appearances for Manchester United, winning two Premier League titles, a League Cup and the Club World Cup.

 Victor Lindelof – £30.8m

-On-field arguments with Bruno Fernandes aside, Lindelof has been a good addition.
-He did struggle to hold down his spot under Mourinho but has been given a new lease of life under Ole-Gunnar Solskjaer.
+Lindelof has been a solid squad addition.
+He did struggle to hold down his spot under Mourinho but was given a new lease of life under Ole-Gunnar Solskjaer.

 “Last pre-season I was crying for a centre-defender!” 🤣